 You can check out Paddy’s guide to sensible gambling, our 7 handy tools, and everything else you need to know about staying in control on our guide where there’s also information about, and links to, support organisations related to gambling.

-- Our Responsible Gambling hub… Everything you might need in one place
+- Our Safer Gambling hub… Everything you might need in one place

-- The Paddy Power guide to responsible gambling
+- The Paddy Power guide to safer gambling

 - Paddy Power’s 7 tools to help you tackle problems with gambling